Generic Name: insulin detemir (IN su lin DE te mir)

 Prepare an injection only when you are ready to give it.
 Do not use if the medicine looks cloudy, has changed colors, or has particles in it.
 Call your pharmacist for new medicine.

 Your healthcare provider will show you where on your body to inject insulin detemir.
 Use a different place each time you give an injection.
 Do not inject into the same place two times in a row.

 Do not inject insulin detemir into skin that is damaged, tender, bruised, pitted, thickened, scaly, or has a scar or hard lump.

 If you use this medicine once daily, use the injection at your evening meal or at bedtime.
 If you use the medicine twice daily, use your evening dose at least 12 hours after your morning dose.

-Your doctor may want you to use a short-acting insulin in addition to insulin detemir.
+Your doctor may want you to also use a short-acting insulin.
 Always inject your insulins separately.
 Insulin detemir must not be given with an insulin pump, or mixed with other insulins.
-Do not inject insulin detemir into a vein or a muscle.
+Do not inject into a vein or a muscle.

 If you use an injection pen, use only the injection pen that comes with insulin detemir.
 Attach a new needle before each use.
 Do not transfer the insulin from the pen into a syringe.

 Never share an injection pen or syringe with another person, even if the needle has been changed.
 Sharing these devices can allow infections or disease to pass from one person to another.

 Use a needle and syringe only once and then place them in a puncture-proof "sharps" container.
 Follow state or local laws about how to dispose of this container.
 Keep it out of the reach of children and pets.

 You may have low blood sugar (hypoglycemia) and feel very hungry, dizzy, irritable, confused, anxious, or shaky.
 To quickly treat hypoglycemia, eat or drink a fast-acting source of sugar (fruit juice, hard candy, crackers, raisins, or non-diet soda).